-We could also look at bigrams: now we are talking about bigrams of words, i.e., two words appearing next to each other.
+We can look at bigrams of words, i.e., two words appearing next to each other.

 - Question: Given the previous word, what is the probability of the current word? - e.g., given these, we have a 5% chance of seeing reports and a 0.001% chance of seeing report (these report cards).